Passwords and Security

 Using the ‘pwd’ file extension suffix (e.g. Ubuntu.isopwd)

-If you use ‘pwd‘ suffix on the end of a file extension, E2B will prompt you for a password before executing the payload file.
+If you use ‘pwd‘ suffix on the end of a file extension, E2B will prompt you for a password before executing the payload file (but only if pwd or menupwd has been set).

 You can set an encrypted MD5 password in your \_ISO\MyE2B.cfg file, e.g.